johanbaath/homebridge-sonos/README.md

 Adding `scenes` is also optional.
 Each entry inside it is the name of a switch to create that will set a Sonos "scene".
-This includes forming a group, setting a Spotify playlist, enabling shuffle, and optionally setting the volume and a sleep timer.
-The sleep timer configuration must be in the format `H:MM:SS`,
+This includes forming a group, setting a Spotify playlist, enabling shuffle, and optionally setting the volumes for each zone and a sleep timer.
+The sleep timer configuration must be in the format `H:MM:SS`.

 *NOTE*: The `scenes` functionality only works for Spotify at this time.